michaelgrosner/tribeca/README.md

 See [etc/K.sh.dist](https://github.com/ctubio/Krypto-trading-bot/blob/master/etc/K.sh.dist) file or your own `./K.sh` file.

-It just contains a few variables with examples ready to be reused (the suggested urls will work).
+It just contains a few variables with examples ready to be reused.
 The very end of the file contains the code that starts the bot.

 ### Upgrade to the latest commit